A Practical Approach to Interval Refinement for math.h/cmath Functions

-Suppose now we want to know whether a NaN can be generated by the invocation to \verb|asin| in line~7, i.e., whether we can have $\mathtt{z5} < -1$ or $\mathtt{z5} > 1$.
-Let us concentrate on the latter constraint, which we impose together with the constraints saying that \verb|dl| and \verb|ll| are neither NaNs nor infinities; all the other variables can take any value.
-If we indicate with $\mathrm{d}_\ell$ and $\mathrm{i}_\ell$ the direct and the indirect projections for the constraint at line~$\ell$, respectively, here is what happens on a selected constraint propagation process on machine \texttt{zoltan}, where the numbers have been rounded for increased readability:

-As the last constraint is unsatisfiable, the original constraint system is unsatisfiable.
+Coming back to the listing in SSA form at the beginning of this \leveltwoname{}, suppose now we want to know whether a NaN can be generated by the invocation to \verb|asin| in line~7, i.e., whether we can have $\mathtt{z5} < -1$ or $\mathtt{z5} > 1$.
+Let us concentrate on the latter constraint, which we impose together with the constraints saying that \verb|dl| and \verb|ll| are neither NaNs nor infinities.
+All the other variables can take any value.
+We indicate with $\mathrm{d}_\ell$ and $\mathrm{i}_\ell$ the direct and the indirect projections for the constraint at line~$\ell$, respectively.
+The related propagators are either those described in \Levelonename{}~\ref{one:propagation-algorithms}, or in \cite{BagnaraBBCG19TR,BagnaraCGG16IJOC}.
+Here is what happens on a selected constraint propagation process on machine \texttt{xps}, where the numbers have been rounded for increased readability: {\allowdisplaybreaks } As the last constraint is unsatisfiable, the original constraint system is unsatisfiable.
 The same happens if $\mathtt{z5} < -1$ is imposed, thereby proving that NaNs cannot be generated on line~7.

 As a final example, in order to show the indirect projections for \verb|asin| and \verb|sin| at work, we consider a partial constraint propagation starting from state